keptn-workshops/getting-started/README.md

 ### 3. Install Keptn

 * Install the Keptn control plane into your GKE cluster by using the installed Keptn CLI.
-The installation process promotes you for for the Cluster Name, Cluster Zone, and GKE Project.
-Here, please use the the suggest values (i.e. confirm by pressing Enter).
+The installation process promts for the *Cluster Name*, *Cluster Zone*, and *GKE Project*.
+Here, please use the suggested values (i.e., confirm the suggestions by pressing *Enter*).

     ```
     keptn install --platform=gke
     ```

-The installation will take 5-10 minutes to perform.
+    **Note:** The installation will take 5-10 minutes to perform.

 ### 4. Enable Dynatrace Monitoring

 For enabling Dynatrace monitoring, you will utilize the so-called `dynatrace-service`, which can be installed as an add-on for Keptn.
 This service will:
 - deploy the *Dynatrace OneAgent* to gain monitoring insights for your entire cluster,
-- create *Auto-Tagging* rules which will be used by Keptn,
+- create *Auto-Tagging* rules that will be used by Keptn,
 - set up customized *Problem notifications* that are sent to Keptn,
 - create *Management zones* for your Keptn projects, and
 - create *Dashboards* for your Keptn projects.